jonathan-leininger/ToasterSwift/README.md

 ToasterSwift.shared.show(message: "Hello world !", keep: true, close: true)
 ``````

-keep : true if the toast should still display, false to auto hide this one after N seconds\s\s
+> keep : true if the toast should still display, false to auto hide this one after N seconds
-close : true if the button close should be display
+> close : true if the button close should be display

 ## Author